Syrian actress treads new stage in Syrian protests

 She played no part in the early demonstrations that broke out in March, but a deep-seated rebellious streak - which only increased when she joined the state-run High Conservatory for Theater Arts - drew her toward the protests.

-"I chose to study theater because I thought theater means freedom to think and to express oneself," Suleiman told Reuters in a Skype interview from Homs.
+"I chose to study theatre because I thought theatre means freedom to think and to express oneself," Suleiman told Reuters in a Skype interview from Homs.

 Describing her time at the conservatory, which like most culture in Syria is controlled by the state, she said she slowly discovered that "my country wants to drain every culture and content from its citizens."